hyperbloom/hyperbloom-protocol/spec.md

 - `size` - Bloom Filter's bit size
 - `n` - Number of hash functions in Bloom Filter
 - `seed` - seed value for the Bloom Filter's hash function
+- `range` - range of values to which Bloom Filter applies

 The Bloom Filter in the message contains all key + value pairs currently known to the peer.
 Upon receipt the peer MUST validate the